 Back to the house hunting -- this small condo in Tulip Tree Court, just 1.5km NW of the University Rotunda, is interesting, and coincidentally . . .

 . . . it's just three doors down from where our Alison and Mark used to live when they were walking to work at the NRAO HQ.
-It's not for us, though, we're looking for a certain sense of a walkable community roundabout.
+It's not for us, though, I'm told that we're looking for a certain sense of a walkable community roundabout.

 Now we've moved on to Staunton in the Shenandoah Valley of western Virginia, some 50km or 30mi west of Charlottesville.
 We visited here with Alison and Mark five years ago to see Troilus and Cressida at the American Shakespeare Center's Blackfriars Playhouse, and quite liked the look of the town of a few more than 20,000 residents and its compact, attractive downtown high street.
 That's the somewhat overstated First Presbyterian Church on East Frederick St., across the way from the Mary Baldwin University.